jeremiahflaga/jeremiahflaga.github.io-OLD/other-pages/resume.md

       </td>
     </tr>
     <tr>
-      <td>Software Development Principles:</td>
+      <td>Software Development Principles and Practices:</td>
       <td>
         <p>SOLID, DRY, YAGNI</p>
         <p>
-        I also believe in Agile Software Development principles and practices such as collective ownership of the code base, code review (even pair programming and mob programming), discarding practices that does not work in a particular team and retaining those that work, and others you might want me to believe in that works in software development.
+        I also believe in Agile Software Development practices such as collective ownership of the code base, code review (even pair programming and mob programming), discarding practices that does not work in a particular team and retaining those that work, and others you might want me to believe in that works in software development.
         </p>
         <p>
         I also believe that TDD can greatly help us make software that is easy to change.